vladigleba/vladigleba.github.io/source/_posts/2014-07-28-provisioning-a-rails-server-using-chef-part-1-introduction-to-chef-solo.markdown

 If you then do an `ls` inside the cookbook you just created, you'll see what a standard cookbook directory structure looks like.
 There will be a number of directories listed, but here are the ones you should know about:

-- `attributes`: stores files that define default values for recipes
+- `/attributes`: stores files that define default values for recipes
-- `files`: contains files that are copied and placed on the server
+- `/files`: contains files that are copied and placed on the server
 - `metadata.rb`: stores metadata about your cookbook, like name, version, dependencies, etc.
-- `recipes`: stores the recipes that are part of the cookbook
+- `/recipes`: stores the recipes that are part of the cookbook
-- `templates`: stores ERB (Embedded Ruby) files that are later converted to configuration files
+- `/templates`: stores ERB (Embedded Ruby) files that are later converted to configuration files

 The rest of the directories are for advanced Chef setups, and I won't be explaining them here.